Norfork Lake Bass Fishing

 Always well know as a great bass lake, the recent spawns have made bass fishing on Norfork Lake in the Ozark Mountains better than ever.

-For 55 years Norfork Lake’s reputation as a lunker bass lake has grown.
-Whether fishing for Largemouth, Smallmouth or Kentucky Bass, you will find them in numbers and waiting for you at Norfork Lake.
+For over 60 years Norfork Lake’s reputation as a lunker bass lake has grown.
+Whether fishing for Largemouth, Smallmouth, Whites, or Kentucky bass, you will find them in numbers and waiting for you at Norfork Lake.

 During the spring, be sure to watch for the bass chasing shad.
 When you see them, it’s on!

-In summertime, the fish are deeper during the day and come to the bank to feed at night.
-This is why night-fishing with a black light is very popular.
+In summertime, the fish are deeper during the day and come to the bank to feed in the early mornings and evenings.
 Some anglers sight fish by looking for nests after the spawn.
 The males are guarding the nests and are very aggressive to anything near them.
 Catch and release is recommended during this time.

 The months of May, October, and November offer the best combination of weather and fishing conditions using a mix of top-water spinner and crank bait fishing.